Vijay-M-Giri/Dotfiles/README.md

-# Dot files for vim, zsh, tmux
+# Dot files for vim, oh-my-zsh, tmux

 ## Steps for setup